-Won’t impair your right to review, SC tells Prashant Bhushan in 2009 contempt case
+Where is the balancing act, SC asks Prashant Bhushan in contempt case

-New Delhi, Aug 20: The Supreme Court has assured advocate, Prashant Bhushan that if any punishment is inflicted for contempt, it would be done only his review is decided.
+New Delhi, Aug 20: The Supreme Court has assured advocate, Prashant Bhushan that if any punishment is inflicted for contempt, it would be done only his review is decided

 The court also assured Bhushan that it would not do anything that will impair his right to review.
 Further Justice Arun Mishra also asked whether it would be appropriate to have another Bench pronounce the sentence.